The Inkubator has three missions.

 Check out the campaign that brought us to life:OUR KICKSTARTER

 is a librarian at Dartmouth College in Hanover, NH.
 She has had puzzles published by the New York Times, Puzzle Society, the Chronicle of Higher Education, and Women of Letters, and is a team member with the American Values Club Crossword.
-She constructed for the 2018 Indie 500 and for Boswords 2017 and 2018, and blogs for Diary of a Crossword Fiend.
+She constructed for the 2018 Indie 500 and for Boswords 2017 and 2018.
 When not crossing words, she advocates for #openaccess to scholarship, edits Wikipedia, bikes and skis on mountains, and discusses politics with her kids.

 Meet the Constructors!

 #172: Me Time | 8.3.2023 (with Wendy L. Brandes)